aethertron/front-end-boilerplate/README.md

 That's how to use the SCSS structure in its current form.

+### Advantages over other approaches

++ No need to use CSS comments to label sections of code for different blocks.
+Now the label is the filename.
++ Desktop-only styles need not stomp over mobile styles, but still can be accessible to legacy IE
+  + This is shared with a different approach that uses _desktop.scss, mobile.scss, etc.

+### Disadvantages over alternatives

++ Legacy IE still gets all the irrelevant mobile code, but made inert by being wrapped in media queries that the browser will never activate.
+Using separate mobile files means you can just avoid importing those in to the legacy stylesheet, lightening the load.
+  + But perhaps this is fixable by using @if statements.
+I'll see if this is workable without uglying up the code.
++ Outputted code gets lots of duplicated media query declarations - heavier load.
+  + gzipping the file would mitigate this.
+I think.

 ## Outline

 I have an idea for a neat way to organise SASS files, in a modular approach, for a responsive forward-thinking and backwards-compatible site.